manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 This, together with class, method, and variable names that tend to be on the long-ish, but also very descriptive side, helps to create a fair amount of "implicit" guidance.

+Finally, note what's *not* described in the prompt; I don't go into much detail as to *what* data exactly needs to be displayed, and *how* exactly it needs to be displayed.

+From my experience, this works well as a starting point in cases like the above: It's safe to assume that any cutting-edge large-language model has "seen" myriads of "presentations of subscription contract data on a web UI" during its training, so combining the general notion of "I need this data to be presented in a table-like overview" with "here is our official style guide" usually results in a visually and information-wise very good first user interface.

 # Measure 2:<br>Tool-based Guard Rails